Industry overview

 During the mid-2000s, the global LNG price rose significantly.
 This created a situation in which previously marginal gas might become commercial.
 In 2007, the first of several proposals was put forward to convert coal seam gas to LNG and export it to attract global prices.

-Government approval of three major CSG-LNG export projects in Queensland has paved the way for large amounts of relatively expensive gas to be developed from coal seams in the Surat and Bowen Basins.
-This is the first time in the world that gas from unconventional reservoirs has been used for LNG export.
+Government approval of three major CSG-LNG export projects in Queensland paved the way for large amounts of gas that was likely to be otherwise non-commercial in the Australian domestic market to be developed from CSG in the Surat and Bowen.
+This was the first time in the world that gas from unconventional reservoirs has been used for LNG export.
 Meanwhile, reserves of shale gas, tight gas and coal seam gas are being explored in several other regions of Australia.

 References